pragmatictesters/Pragmatic-Learning-JMeter-Training/docs/Session1-Notes.md

-# Day 1 Notes : 17 May 2021
+# Day 1 Notes : 12 July 2021

 ## Uploading Files with JMeter
+1. Demonstrate file upload
+2. File upload in distributed testing
+3. File upload with Redline13

 ## JMeter Plugins Management
 1. Plugins manager is used for install, update and uninstall the plugins
 2. Managing plugins manually
-3. Developing own plugins
+3.

 ### Lessons to be shared with the delegates